A death in the Great War enables generations to enjoy delights of Baysgarth House and Park

 Stanbury wrote home frequently and Baysgarth was often mentioned, as was life in the trenches In the early hours of September 30 a gas shell hit his dugout in the battle for high ground near Passchendaele, and although his respirator was damaged he managed to help rescue others.
 He returned to the dugout after the battle but later succumbed to the effects of the gas and died at 7pm the same day.

 He was just 22 years.

 Life continued for the Taylor family but it was forever changed.
-Stanbury’s sister Ermyn married her second cousin, Thomas Ramsden in 1920 but eight years later in December 1928 his mother died at their London home followed on March 19, 1929, by her husband Robert who, taking the death of his wife badly, committed suicide by shooting himself in the head.
+Stanbury’s sister Ermyn married her second cousin, Thomas Ramsden in 1920 but eight years later in December 1928 his mother died at their London home followed on March 19, 1929, by her husband Robert who, taking the death of his wife badly, committed suicide.

 The only surviving member of the family, Ermyn, lived with her family in Norfolk and a little over a year after her